05/11/2024

 Cultural differences between merging companies create major hurdles.
 McKinsey finds that 95% of bosses see this fit as key to success.
 When cultures clash, worker happiness and productivity drop.
 So, it’s important to tackle culture issues early on.

-M&a financial risk
+M&A financial risk

 Market risks, like economic downturns and shifts in interest rates, affect a merger’s success.
 That’s why doing sensitivity analyses is important.
 It checks how these changes will affect the new company.
 Also, looking closely at costs, income, and how the company runs can reveal possible issues after the merger.